guilhermewebdev/crypt-cashier/plan/behavior.md

-- Since I am an client
+- Since I am a client
   - I can generate a billing
     - I enter
       - the value